ruelio/python-aws/README.md

 # python-aws
-Project to access and manage AWS with Python
+Project to access and manage AWS with Python code

 ## About